 The proposed expansion of M/s.
-Hindustan Coils Ltd. will be beneficial for the overall development of the nearby villages.
-Some environmental aspects like dust emission, noise, wastewater, traffic density, etc. will continue to be controlled better than the permissible norms to avoid impacts on the surrounding environment.
+Ispat India will be beneficial for the overall development of the nearby villages.
+Some environmental aspects like dust emission, noise, wastewater, traffic density, etc. will continue to be controlled within permissible norms to avoid impacts on the surrounding environment.
 Necessary pollution control equipment like bag house, water sprinklers, enclosures, etc. form integral part of the plant infrastructure.
-Additional pollution control measures and environmental conservation measures will be adopted to control/minimize impacts on the environment and socio-economic environment of the area.
+Additional pollution control measures and environmental conservation measures will be adopted to control/minimize impacts on the environment and socioeconomic environment of the area.
 Measures like development of green belt and plantation in nearby village and along transport road, adoption of rainwater harvesting/recharging in the plant and in nearby villages will be carried out.
-The proposed CSR activities to be initiated by the company will be helpful to improve the social, economic and infrastructure availability status of the nearby villages.

-Thus, it can be concluded that with the judicious and proper implementation of the pollution control and mitigation measures, the proposed expansion project will not add significant pollution level than existing being it is hot charging process, it will be beneficial to the society and will help to reduce the demand-supply gap of steel to some extent and will contribute to the economic development of the region in particular and country in general.
+Thus, it can be concluded that with the judicious and proper implementation of the pollution control and mitigation measures, the proposed expansion project will not add significant pollution level than existing, being a hot charging based rerolling process., It will be beneficial to the society and will help to reduce the demand-supply gap of steel to some extent and will contribute to the economic development of the region in particular and country in general.